 Sure, it sounds so obvious, but to some applicants, this may be a daunting task.
 First, you need to approach those teachers whom you think will recommend you any day.
-These are teachers who you probably developed a stellar relationship by consistently scoring higher grades in their subject or following their instructions to a tee.
+These teachers probably developed a stellar relationship by consistently scoring higher grades in their subject or following their instructions to a tee.

-Do you have a course or subject you struggled with, had to work extra hard and did your hard work pay off in the end?
+Do you have a course or subject you struggled with, had to work extra hard, and did your hard work pay off in the end?
 Teachers who walked you through these courses probably loved your hard work, and they won't mind writing you a glowing letter of recommendation.